Chuo-ku Tourism Association Official Blog

 CIMG7575.jpg

-Comet orchid and Nichirei Flower
+Comet Orchids and Nichirei Flower

-[Mapo ★] February 18, 2011 16:00
+[Map★] 16:00 on February 18, 2011

 There are nichirei flowers, production and sales of comet orchids, and

-Mr. Kaneko, President of Sylvan, introduced me to you.
+Mr. Kaneko, President of Sylvan, introduced me.

-I interviewed Mr. Shimizu, director of Nichirei Flower.
+We interviewed Mr. Shimizu, director of Nichirei Flower.

 It was a flower in the glass.

-It's a flower called "Ever Flower".
+It is a flower called "Everflower".

 RIMG5980.JPG

-Hitachi Auto Service Everflower Homepage
+Hitachi Auto Service Everflower Website

-And it is the story of the comet orchid.
+And the story of comet orchids.

 Sylvan was used in cosmetics, but

-Certainly, the flowers in full bloom have a short time to enjoy.
+Certainly, the flowers in full bloom have a short time to enjoy,

-It seems that you can buy it for around 2,000 yen per share (*^^ *)
+It seems that you can buy it for around 2000 yen per share (*^^*)

 It seems that yellow and white flowers look more beautiful than red and pink.

-It was a little trivia knowledge (laughs).
+It was a little trivia knowledge (laughs)

 RIMG5977.JPG

-And the beautiful rose Priza,
+And with a beautiful rose Priza,

 I had fresh vege lettuce and radish.